deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    ```shell
    dhctl mirror --license="<DECKHOUSE_LICENSE_KEY>" --images-bundle-path /tmp/d8-images/d8.tar --min-version=1.45
    ```

+   > Note that `--min-version` parameter will be ignored if you specify version above current rock-solid channel.

 1. Upload the directory with downloaded Deckhouse images to a host with access to an air-gapped registry.